WhisTLE: Deeply Supervised, Text-Only Domain Adaptation for Pretrained Speech Recognition Transformers: Introduction

 In this work, we propose WhisTLE (adapting \underline{Whis}per with \underline{T}ext-to-\underline{L}atent \underline{E}ncodings), a deeply supervised adaptation approach for encoder--decoder ASR models, such as OpenAI's Whisper~\cite{model_1} and Canary~\cite{model_10}.
 WhisTLE runs complementary to TTS adaptation, which supervises only the input speech and the output text, by also deeply supervising the ASR model's latent state.
 Specifically, we train a variational autoencoder (VAE)~\cite{model_2} to directly model ASR encoder output using text rather than audio.
 Then, we fine-tune the ASR decoder using our text-only encoder as a drop-in replacement for the ASR encoder, optionally mixing in TTS adaptation.

-Our main contributions are as follows:\ First, to the best of our knowledge, we propose the first deeply supervised, text-only domain adaptation method for pretrained encoder--decoder ASR transformers.
-Unlike prior work on text-only training with novel architectures, our approach applies in the \textit{pretrained} setting.
+Our main contributions are as follows:\ First, to our knowledge, we propose the first deeply supervised, text-only domain adaptation method for pretrained encoder--decoder ASR transformers.
+Unlike prior work on text-only training with novel and LLM architectures, our approach also applies in the pretrained, non-LLM setting.
 Second, we show that WhisTLE improves ASR quality for four state-of-the-art models on out-of-distribution domains, particularly when combined with TTS adaptation, likely due to its deep latent supervision in addition to TTS's input--output supervision.
-Across four out-of-domain datasets, two in-domain datasets, and four encoder--decoder models, WhisTLE with TTS yields a 12.3\% average relative WER reduction over TTS-only adaptation and outperforms all non-WhisTLE baselines in 27 out of 32 experimental scenarios.
+Across four out-of-domain datasets, two in-domain datasets, and four encoder--decoder models, WhisTLE with TTS yields a 49.0\% average relative WER reduction over no adaptation and outperforms all non-WhisTLE baselines in 100 out of 112 experimental scenarios.
+We thus recommend the inclusion of WhisTLE in standard practices for adapting ASR models to new domains.